 Clever Girl Clothing: Located at 907 Burlington Ave. in the heart of downtown, Clever Girl is an attractive shops featuring clothing and accessories, books, greeting cards and paper goods, plus candles, kitchen accessories and cookbooks.

-Vie Restaurant: Vie is a farm-to-table, fine dining restaurant in an elegant space at 4471 Lawn Ave.
+Petite Vie Brasserie: Vie was a farm-to-table, fine dining restaurant in an elegant space at 4471 Lawn Ave.
 Chef Paul Virant opened Vie, as his flagship restaurant, in 2004.
+It closed in October 2023.
+In the spring of 2024 he moved nearby and opened Petite Vie Brasserie.
+Now open for dinner, it will be open for brunch in June 2024 and then eventually as an all-day café dining featuring Sparrow Coffee and French pastries.

 Virant’s accolades include 2015, 2014, 2013 and 2011 finalist nominations for the James Beard Foundation Award’s Best Chef: Great Lakes; 2007 Best New Chef by Food & Wine; 2007 Jean Banchet Award for Culinary Excellence as Top Celebrity Chef; and 2005 Best New Chef by Chicago magazine.
 He also has competed on Food Network’s “Iron Chef America.”
 Vie earned a Michelin star in 2011.
 In the past I have enjoyed Perennial Virant which is no longer open in Chicago.